 - Go to the ports & DNS page in your service

-- Click edit ports and then add port
+- Click add port

 Northflank will automatically generate TLS certificates for your public ports using Let's Encrypt .

 If the website or service is inaccessible, check that the correct ports exposed by your application and Dockerfile.

 The resources dedicated to your services will determine how they perform under load.

 To build your code more quickly or run intensive applications you may need to increase the compute plan (CPU and memory) of your service.